prysmaticlabs/documentation/website/docs/prysm-usage/checkpoint-sync.md

 ## Option 1: Configure checkpoint sync via network request

 Start your Prysm beacon node with the `--checkpoint-sync-url` flag set to a fully synced beacon node's RPC gateway provider endpoint.
 This endpoint is usually exposed via port `3500`.
 Set the `--genesis-beacon-api-url` flag to the same URL if you want to fetch the genesis state along with the `BeaconState` and `SignedBeaconBlock`.
+You may also use a public beacon chain checkpoint sync endpoint at your own risk at https://eth-clients.github.io/checkpoint-sync-endpoints/ .

 The following command starts a beacon node with checkpoint sync configured to pull checkpoint state from another local beacon node's RPC endpoint using port `3500`: